 The trivia items below may give away important plot points.

 The expression Kwisatz Haderach, said by Alia in the last line of the film, literally means in Hebrew "jumping the path".
-This term is mentioned in the Talmud and Jewish folklore legends, referring to miraculous travel between two distant places in a brief time.
+This term is mentioned in the Talmud and Jewish folklore legends, referring to miraculously traveling between two distant places in a brief time.

 The original ending, cut from the cinematic version, where Paul exiles Emperor Shaddam IV to Saulsa Secundus, becomes the new Emperor, and agrees to marry Princess Irulan, was the ending from the book.
-A different ending was used, where Paul uses his powers to make it rain on Arrakis and Alia proclaims Paul as the prophesied Kwisatz Haderach and Paul fulfills the prophecy.
+A different ending was used, where Paul uses his powers to make it rain on Arrakis, Alia proclaims Paul as the prophesied Kwisatz Haderach, and Paul fulfills the prophecy.

 According to the prequel book, House Atreides, Baron Harkonnen's obesity and sickly condition is actually a Bene Gesserit punishment.
 When approached by the BG to father a daughter (Jessica), the Baron (a homosexual) was furious, and actually raped the BG mother.
 In retaliation, she infected him with a debilitating disease.